 At year-end, LACERA had no credit risk exposure to borrowers because the collateral exceeded the amount borrowed.
-As of June 30, 2005, there were no violations of legal or contractual provisions.
-LACERA had no losses on securities lending transactions resulting from the default of a borrower for the years ended June 30, 2005 and 2004.

-Under the terms of their lending agreements, Mellon Global Securities Lending and Metropolitan West Securities have agreed to hold LACERA harmless for borrower default from the loss of securities or income, or from any litigation arising from these loans.
+As of June 30, 2006, there were no violations of legal or contractual provisions.
+LACERA had no losses on securities lending transactions resulting from the default of a borrower for the years ended June 30, 2006 and 2005.
+Under the terms of their lending agreements, Mellon Global Securities Lending and Metropolitan West have agreed to hold LACERA harmless for borrower default from the loss of securities or income, or from any litigation arising from these loans.
 The terms of Goldman Sachs' lending agreement entitle LACERA to terminate all loans upon the occurrence of default and purchase a like amount of "replacement securities."
 In the event that the purchase price of replacement securities exceeds the amount of collateral, Goldman Sachs shall be liable to LACERA for the amount of such excess together with interest.
 Either LACERA or the borrower can terminate all loans on securities on demand.

-As of June 30, 2005, the fair value of securities on loan was \$2.95 billion with the value of cash collateral received for the securities on loan of \$3 billion and non-cash collateral of \$6.69 million.
-As of June 30, 2004, the fair value of securities on loan was \$2.64 billion and the value of cash collateral received for the securities on loan was \$2.77 billion.
-LACERA's income net of expenses from securities lending was \$8.67 million and \$8.99 million for the years ended June 30, 2005 and 2004, respectively.
+As of June 30, 2006, the fair value of securities on loan was \$2.84 billion with the value of cash collateral received for the securities on loan of \$2.91 billion and non-cash collateral of \$2.20 million.
+As of June 30, 2005, the fair value of securities on loan was \$2.95 billion with the value of cash collateral received for the securities on loan of \$3.00 billion and non-cash collateral of \$6.69 million.
+LACERA's income net of expenses from securities lending was \$9.44 million and \$8.67 million for the years ended June 30, 2006 and 2005, respectively.